i-on-project/codegarten/docs/api/resources/README.md

 # Authorization
 All API routes (besides [Home](#home)) require authentication to access them.
+More information about the authorization can be found [here](../auth/README.md).

-This authentication information is passed via the `Authorization` header in all requests, using the `Bearer` scheme.
+# Installations
-More information about the authorization can be found [here](#auth/README.md).
+In order for the server application to function, its GitHub App needs to be installed in organizations.
+More information about installations can be found [here](../auth/installations.md).

 # Collections
 Listing resources in the API (classrooms, assignments...) returns an [application/vnd.siren+json](#references) representation containing the various existent resources.
 If there are more pages to the result set, there are extra link relations present: